xiaoniuniu89/Sudoku-P3/README.md

   - Again, I had an issue when trying to use termcolor to print a board with a mix of the final user board and any numbers that got wrong in a different color.
 The solution would never solve correctly and be full of conflicting numbers.
 To solve this, I just gave the user the option to see the solution at the end printed as a seperate board.
 It is not the optimal user experience solution, but it is an acceptable trade off to make the program work correctly.

 - Unsolved Bugs
   - Very rarely, the Sugoku API can be slow to respond and a user can wait about 5-10 seconds for the API to return a grid.
+  - When selecting the hard difficulty(3) when the main function is called, it sometimes takes a few seconds after the board is generated for the program to go to the main game loop and begin asking for user input.

 ## <p id="validator_test">Validator Testing</p>